hpca-uji/PyDTNN/README.md

     Default: `1000`.
   - `--synthetic-test-samples`: Number of synthetic train sample.
     Default: `100`.
-  - `--synthetic-input-shape`: Number of synthetic input shape (coma separated).
+  - `--synthetic-input-shape`: Synthetic input shape (coma separated).
 Default: `3,32,32`.
-  - `--synthetic-output-shape`: Number of synthetic output shape (coma separated).
+  - `--synthetic-output-shape`: Synthetic output shape (coma separated).
 Default: `10`.
   - `--dataset-percentage`: Percentage of dataset that will be used.
 If it is `0`: it is deactivated; if is is a value below `1` (and above